Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CHM 222 General Chemistry II (3 Credits)

-Emphasis on theoretical principles necessary for an understanding of the nature of matter and the physical and chemical changes which it undergoes.
-High school chemistry not required but desirable.
-Good understanding of algebra desirable.
-Must be taken
+Emphasis on theoretical principles necessary for the understanding of the nature of matter and the physical and chemical changes which it undergoes.
+Completion of General Chemistry I is required.

 CHM 222H General Chemistry II Honors (3 Credits)

 Emphasis on theoretical principles necessary for an understanding of the nature of matter and the physical and chemical changes which it undergoes.
-High school chemistry not required but desirable.
-Good understanding of algebra desirable.
-Must be taken
+High school chemistry is not required but desirable.
+Good understanding of algebra is desirable.
+Must be taken in sequence.

 CHM 222L General Chemistry II Laboratory (1 Credits)